 Being punctual also applies to coming into the office on time.
 Say a late-night project request comes in, and it needs to get done by 10 AM the next day.
 But, you, the called-on expert, stroll on in at 9:00 AM versus 8:00 AM.
 You’ll have a bunch of frustrated pissed-off people waiting on you.

 You’ll make mistakes as a new engineer.
 In fact, you’ll make a lot of them and it’s expected.
 So don’t feel bad.
 Even the best of the best engineers make mistakes because all engineers are humans.

-Most importantly though, learn from your mistakes to level yourself up.
+Just most importantly, learn from your mistakes to level up.
 Like in real life, mistakes and failures are the best teachers in engineering.